farhan85/Misc/python/iotsitewise/factory_demo/README.md

 ```

 The CloudFormation stack includes an Auto Scaling Group configured to run one EC2 instance, which
-will load some bootstrap code on startup to install Grafana (with the IoT SiteWise datasource) and
+will run some bootstrap code on startup to install Grafana (with the IoT SiteWise datasource) and
 Nginx to accept HTTP connections.

 Wait for this EC2 instance to finish setting itself up, then get it's public IP address